cto-ai/gitlab/README.md

 Please note that this Op was built with SDK 1 and therefore is currently limited to CLI compatibility.

-If you would like to interact with GitLab in Slack, please contact us in [our community](https://CTO.ai/community) and we can work with you to adopt this functionality.
+If you would like to interact with GitLab in Slack, please contact us in [our community](https://CTO.ai/community) and we can help you.

 ## Requirements